 See also: Unit trust fund directory

-Mistake 7: Reaching your financial goals in the most efficient ways
+Mistake 7: Failing to reach your financial goals in the most efficient ways

 Where is the fun in life, if all you do is save without spending?
 Be it scaling Mt Everest, an expensive purchase or a trip around the world, you should set a time frame towards achieving your goals.
 Your bank accounts are great for placing your emergency funds and withdrawing in a pinch.
 Not so great when it comes to building up your wealth.